dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_1_Grid-to-Grid.rst

 .. important::

-**IMPORTANT NOTE: If you are returning to the tutorial, you must source the tutorial setup script before running the following instructions.
+IMPORTANT NOTE: If you are returning to the tutorial, you must source the tutorial setup script before running the following instructions.
 If you are unsure if you have done this step, please navigate to the ???
-Julie, while you're at it, can you fix this one too???  :ref:`Verify Environment is Set Correctly <verif_env_set_correct>`page.**
+Julie, I removed the bolding for this to get the link to work???  :ref:`Verify Environment is Set Correctly <verif_env_set_correct>`page.

 **Gen-Vx-Mask Functionality**